mgao6767/mingze-gao/posts/identify-chinese-state-owned-enterprise-using-csmar/index.md

 ---
+title: Identify Chinese State-Owned Enterprise using CSMAR
-description: Identify Chinese State-Owned Enterprise using CSMAR
+# description: Identify Chinese State-Owned Enterprise using CSMAR
 date: 2020-05-22
 tags:
   - CSMAR
 categories:
   - Research Notes
 ---

-# Identify Chinese State-Owned Enterprise using CSMAR

 Many research papers on Chinese firms include a control variable that indicates if the firm is a state-owned enterprise (SOE).
 This is important as SOEs and non-SOEs differ in many aspects and may have structural differences.
 This post documents the way to construct this indicator variable from the CSMAR databases.